-As a philosophical and historical matter, Michael Lind of the New America Foundation points out that legacy preferences are in direct conflict with bedrock principles of the nation's founding as a democratic republic.
-As Lind notes, Thomas Jefferson sought to promote a "natural aristocracy" based on "virtue and talent," rather than an "artificial aristocracy" based on wealth.
+This book begins with a philosophical discussion by Michael Lind of the New America Foundation outlining the ways in which legacy preferences are in direct conflict with bedrock principles of the nation's founding as a democratic republic.
+As Lind notes in Chapter 2, Thomas Jefferson sought to promote a "natural aristocracy" based on "virtue and talent," rather than an "artificial aristocracy" based on wealth.

 In particular, Jefferson envisioned a society in which hereditary privileges of the Old World-in politics, the economy, and in education-were abolished in favor of structures that support merit and talent.
 In the political realm, he outlined plans to set up an elected Senate very different from the hereditary House of Lords.
 In the economic sphere, he advocated abolishing British practices of primogeniture and entails, which were designed to keep estates intact.
-And in education, Jefferson called for universal common schools and founded the publicly funded University of Virginia as an institution to draw among the most talented students from all walks of life.
+And in education, Jefferson called for universal common schools and founded the publicly funded University of Virginia as an institution to draw upon the most talented students from all walks of life.

-A system of legacy preferences, Lind writes, "is at odds with the fundamental design of a democratic republic such as the United States of America."19 In politics, legacy preferences artificially aid alumni children of lesser talents, undermining the "natural aristocracy," which Jefferson hoped would lead the nation.
+A system of legacy preferences, Lind writes, "is at odds with the fundamental design of a democratic republic such as the United

+States of America."
+In politics, legacy preferences artificially aid alumni children of lesser talents, undermining the "natural aristocracy" that Jefferson hoped would lead the nation.
 Given the importance of higher education in today's economy, legacy preferences undermine Jefferson's efforts in the agricultural economy of his day to prevent a "hereditary landed aristocracy."
 And in the realm of education, legacy preferences-including at Jefferson's beloved University of Virginia-directly undercut the meritocracy Jefferson sought to construct.
-"By reserving places on campus for members of the pseudo-aristocracy of 'wealth and birth," Lind writes, "legacy preferences introduce an aristocratic snake into the democratic republican Garden of Eden."20 In a profound sense, by disrupting the ideal that "each generation starts life afresh," legacy preferences can truly be considered un-American.
+"By reserving places on campus for members of the pseudo-aristocracy of 'wealth and birth,'" Lind writes, "legacy preferences introduce an aristocratic snake into the democratic republican Garden of Eden."
+In a profound sense, by disrupting the ideal that "each generation starts life afresh," legacy preferences can truly be considered un-American.

-Indeed, as Peter Schmidt, a veteran reporter at the Chronicle of Higher Education and the author of Color and Money: How Rich White Kids Are Winning the War over College Affirmative Action, notes, legacy preferences first originated following World War I as a reaction to an influx of immigrant students, particularly Jews, into America's selective colleges.
+This book then turns in Chapter 3 to a history of legacy preferences and privilege written by Peter Schmidt, a veteran reporter at the Chronicle of Higher Education.
+Schmidt, who is also the author of Color and Money: How Rich White Kids Are Winning the War over College Affirmative Action, cites the ugly origins of legacy preferences following World War I as a reaction to an influx of immigrant students, particularly Jews, into America's selective colleges.
 As Jews often out-competed traditional constituencies on standard meritocractic criteria at selective institutions, universities adopted Jewish quotas.
-When explicit quotas became hard to defend, universities began to use more indirect means to limit Jewish enrollment, including considerations of "character," geographic diversity, and legacy status.21
+When explicit quotas became hard to defend, universities began to use more indirect means to limit Jewish enrollment, including considerations of "character," geographic diversity, and legacy status.

-Legacy preferences took firmer root during the Great Depression, as universities believed that favoring alumni children might boost revenues.22 Efforts to favor legacies came under attack in the 1960s and 1970s at places such as Yale University, which were seeking to democratize admissions, opening the doors to women, people of color, and financially needy students.
-But alumni ire from the likes of conservative writer William F. Buckley, Jr. effectively ended Yale's efforts to curtail legacy preferences.23
+Legacy preferences took firmer root during the Great Depression, as universities believed that favoring alumni children might boost revenues.
+Efforts to favor legacies came under attack in the 1960s and 1970s at places such as Yale University, which were seeking to democratize admissions, opening the doors to women, people of color, and financially needy students.
+But alumni ire from the likes of conservative writer William F. Buckley, Jr., effectively ended Yale's efforts to curtail legacy preferences.

-The advent of the influential U.S. News & World Report university rankings in the 1980s further solidified the place of alumni preferences, Schmidt contends, by considering the share of alumni who donate as a factor in the rankings.24 Likewise, reductions in state financial support to public universities may have placed pressure on selective public institutions to adopt alumni preferences in the belief that doing so would raise further revenue.25
+The advent of the influential U.S. News & World Report university rankings in the 1980s further solidified the place of alumni preferences, Schmidt contends, by considering the share of alumni who donate as a factor in the rankings.
+Likewise, reductions in state financial support to public universities may have placed pressure on selective public institutions to adopt alumni preferences in the belief that doing so would raise further revenue.